AntonyRono/Deploying-Car-Prices-Predictions-Using-Plumber/README.md

   * Addresses varying parts of a request

-# Anatomy of a Plumner API
+# Anatomy of a Plumber API

 * Uses roxygen-like commenting #* to document